RedisLabs/redislabs-docs/content/rs/new-features-redis-enterprise.md

 Developing globally distributed applications can be challenging, as developers have to think about race conditions and complex combinations of events under geo-failovers and cross-region write conflicts.
-CRDBs simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
-Instead of depending on just simplistic "last-writer-wins" type conflict resolution, geo-distributed CRDBs combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data type's intent.
+Active-Active databases simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
+Instead of depending on just simplistic "last-writer-wins" type conflict resolution, geo-distributed Active-Active databases combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data type's intent.

 For more information, go here.
-For information, go to [Developing with CRDBs]({{< relref "/rs/developing/crdbs/_index.md" >}}).
+For information, go to [Developing with Active-Active databases]({{< relref "/rs/developing/crdbs/_index.md" >}}).

 ## Redis Modules